Flotomate/product_docs/source/admin/it-infrastructure/ldap-configuration.rst

 LDAP Configuration
 ******************

-Flotomate allows batch upload of **Requestors** through an LDAP request.
+Motadata allows batch upload of **Requestors** through an LDAP request.
 LDAP is a protocol used by enterprises to access a distributed directory of their employees.
 It is mainly used by email clients and other contact search programs.

-Flotomate establishes a connection with a distributed directory information system using the provided information, and it makes queries using the LDAP protocol.
-It fetches the employee details from the server into Flotomate ITSM.
+Motadata establishes a connection with a distributed directory information system using the provided information, and it makes queries using the LDAP protocol.
+It fetches the employee details from the server into Motadata ITSM.

 Configure LDAP
 ==============